Annex-Engineering/TradRack/docs/klipper/Installation.md

 ## Config files

+Complete the following changes/additions to your Klipper config:

 ### Preliminary changes

+The following preliminary changes should be made to your existing config file(s):

+#### [idle_timeout]

 It is recommended to modify the [idle_timeout] section to prevent the printer from disabling the heaters and motors if the printer is